auth0/docs/ad.md

 ![](https://s3.amazonaws.com/blog.auth0.com/adldap_create_02.PNG)

-> We ship different versions of the Connector to install it on multiple platforms: Windows, Linux and MacOS
+> We ship different versions of the Connector to install it on multiple platforms: Windows, Linux and OS X

 Keep the __TICKET URL__ at hand as you will need it later.